 3. Qantas partner frequent flyer status: Qantas Club, Qantas Gold and higher when travelling on QF-coded flights.

-4. Other partner frequent flyer status: Elite members of Korean Air and AirCalin.
+4. Other partner frequent flyer status: Elite members of other selected partners.

-You can’t use single-entry Qantas Club lounge passes here, because this isn’t a Qantas-operated lounge.
-But Qantas Club members and elite status members (Gold and higher) can access this lounge if they’re booked on a QF-coded flight.
+You can’t use single-entry Qantas Club lounge passes here because this isn’t a Qantas-operated lounge.
+Qantas Club and elite status members (Gold and higher) can access this lounge if booked on a QF-coded flight.

-Alternatively, if you have Priority Pass entries or full membership, including from the American Express Platinum card, then you can get in using that instead.
+Alternatively, if you have Priority Pass entries or unlimited access, including from the American Express Platinum Card, then you can get in using that instead.

 Fiji Airways Premier Lounge: our take

 The Fiji Airways Premier Lounge is a pleasant space to kick back before flying out of Nadi.
-My main gripe is the lack of any views or natural lighting.
-But once you look past that, the space ticks most of the other boxes.
+However, it can get quite busy during the morning and evening, and the space lacks natural light.
+Once you look past that, the space ticks most of the other boxes.
 The food and beverage selection is decent, and the staff are very friendly.

-Photography by Brandon Loo, who accessed the lounge as a Fiji Airways Business Class passenger with the fare paid by points.
-Featured image courtesy of Fiji Airways.
+Photography by Brandon Loo, who accessed the lounge on separate occasions both as a paying passenger and as a guest of Fiji Airways.
+All opinions are his own.